27 Year Survival After CABG

 Older adults with stable CAD who underwent bypass surgery had better long-term survival rates than those who underwent PCI.
 While there were no survival differences between the two groups after one year, after four years the CABG group had a 21% lower mortality rate.

-I have reviewed the issue of long term survival extensively with other studies that include the SYNTAX trial.
+I have reviewed the issue of long term survival extensively in comparison with other studies that include the SYNTAX trial.
 However, none have adressed survival beyond 5 years.

-With an annual mortality rate (if not treated) for patients with stable coronary artery disease of about 2% and 10-20%/year in the patient population operated by me, 25+ year survivals must be remarkable.
+With an annual mortality rate (if not treated) for patients with stable coronary artery disease of about 2% and 10-20%/year in patient populations similar to patients operated by me, 25+ year survivals must be remarkable.